“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Back to menu

-We often talk of ‘a positive frame of mind’, or ‘looking on the bright side’.
-This Master’s in Positive Psychology is your opportunity to take that to a whole new level.
-The modular postgraduate programme takes you deep into the concepts and theories of Positive Psychology, and supports your theoretical and research-based contributions to the subject.
+We often talk of 'a positive frame of mind' or 'looking on the bright side'.
+This Master's in Positive Psychology is your opportunity to take that to a whole new level.
+Our modular postgraduate programme takes you deep into the concepts and theories of positive psychology and supports your theoretical and research-based contributions to the subject.

 Mode of Study:

-Our Master’s in Positive Psychology takes you on an immersive journey into this relatively new subject area within psychology.
-The programme’s modular nature allows you to take a flexible and fairly autonomous approach to learning, theorising, reflecting and researching.
+The University of Bolton's Master's degree in Positive Psychology takes you on an immersive journey into this relatively new subject area within psychology.
+The programme's modular nature allows you to take a flexible and fairly autonomous approach to learning, theorising, reflecting and researching.

-Successfully completing a Master’s in Positive Psychology should put you in a highly favourable position for seeking employment in relevant care professions, educational institutions, and for securing a place on a specialist psychology-related higher degree or doctorate programme.
+Successfully completing this MSc in Positive Psychology should put you in a highly favourable position for seeking employment in relevant care professions and educational institutions, and for securing a place on a specialist psychology-related higher degree or doctorate programme.

 Where changes are made to material information contained in this course description or a decision is taken to suspend a course between the offer of admissions and enrolment, we will inform applicants at the earliest possible opportunity and will outline the various options available to the applicant.

-The MSc in Positive Psychology focuses on the scientific study of happiness, wellbeing, purpose and strength.
-It looks at the impact of positive emotions on a person’s wellbeing and looks at what makes people thrive.
+The University of Bolton's MSc in Positive Psychology focuses on the scientific study of happiness, wellbeing, purpose and strength.
+It looks at the impact of positive emotions on a person's wellbeing and what makes people thrive.

-The course is designed to develop your intellectual and thinking skills, problem solving, interpersonal awareness, communication skills, your ability to develop arguments supported by relevant evidence, and team work, IT and data handling skills.
+The course aims to build your intellectual and thinking skills, problem-solving, interpersonal awareness, communication skills, ability to develop arguments supported by relevant evidence, and teamwork, IT and data-handling skills.

-Positive Psychology can be used in a wide variety of job roles within education and training, business, healthcare, charities and government agencies.
-As a graduate, you could even use the techniques to transform a business or help develop the potential of a group, community or institution.
+Positive psychology can be used in a wide variety of job roles in education and training, business, healthcare, charities and government agencies.
+As a graduate, you could even use the techniques to transform a company or help develop the potential of a group, community or institution.

-If you’re a qualified clinical psychologist, counsellor, life skills coach, wellbeing practitioner, or psychotherapist, the theory and transferable skills you could learn should also benefit your clinical work.
-Teachers, youth workers and educators can also use Positive Psychology expertise in their work.
+The theory and transferable skills you could learn should also benefit your clinical work if you're a qualified clinical psychologist, counsellor, life skills coach, wellbeing practitioner, or psychotherapist.
+Teachers, youth workers and educators can also use positive psychology expertise in their work.

 Some graduates choose to continue their education by completing a PhD.
-Continuing your education would give you the opportunity to develop your skills further and research your area of interest.
+Continuing your education would allow you to develop your skills further and research your area of interest.

-Graduates can use the qualification to enter a range of other careers, and for some of these roles, both relevant experience and/or postgraduate study may be required.
-Some of these careers include:
+Graduates can use the qualification to enter a range of other careers.
+Some of these roles may require relevant experience and/or postgraduate study.
+Possible careers include:

 The fees for a student's course of study will be set for the normal duration of that course subject only to inflationary increases – measured by the Consumer Price Index (CPI) recorded in March each year to take effect for subsequent start dates.